datafold/data_diff_demo/README.md

 Your terminal should look like this:
 ![Install Datafold Extension](./images/validate_setup.png)

-Install the VSCode Extension
+Install the VS Code Extension
 ![Install Datafold Extension](./images/install_datafold_extension.png)

-Update Settings for the VSCode Extension
+Update Settings for the VS Code Extension
 ![Update Settings](./images/update_settings.png)

-Set your specific settings for the VSCode Extension
+Set your specific settings for the VS Code Extension
 > Note: set absolute paths to avoid any issues.
 > Your paths will be different than mine and will likely look like the below